 The Arms Trade Treaty is a multilateral treaty to regulate the international trade in conventional arms.
 The United Nations General Assembly the Treaty on April 2, 2013; it was opened for signature on June 3, 2013.
 On September 25, the United States became the 91st state to sign the Treaty.
 As of October 2013, 113 states have signed and seven states have ratified it.
 The Arms Trade Treaty will enter into force following ratification by 50 states.
 The United States worked closely with our international partners during the negotiations to secure a treaty that advances global security and respects national sovereignty and the legitimate arms trade.
 More»

 The United States is a depository nation for the Biological Weapons and Toxin Convention that bans the development, production and stockpiling of an entire category of weapons of mass destruction.
-Treaty efforts at annual Meeting of Experts and Meetings of States Parties, as well as pentannual Review Conferences have increasingly focused on disease surveillance capacity building, assistance in the event of a suspicious outbreak or alleged use of biological weapons (BW), biosafety, pathogen security, national implementation measures (including penal legislation), and issues related to "dual use" and the responsible conduct of the life sciences.
+Treaty efforts at the annual Meeting of Experts and Meetings of States Parties, as well as pentannual review conferences have increasingly focused on disease surveillance capacity-building, assistance in the event of a suspicious outbreak or alleged use of biological weapons, biosafety, pathogen security, national implementation measures (including penal legislation), and issues related to "dual use" and the responsible conduct of the life sciences.
 More»

 Announced by President Obama in 2009, the Nuclear Security Summit was designed to raise to the highest level of international attention the global threat of nuclear terrorism and reinforce the need for global efforts to combat nuclear terrorism and smuggling.
 The Summit goal is to energize, enhance, empower, and elevate the many existing multilateral, cooperative institutions and structures aimed at securing nuclear materials and preventing nuclear smuggling.
 The next Summit will take place in The Hague on March 24-25, 2014.
 More»